Joe DiMaggio: Legacy

 On April 13, 1998, DiMaggio was given the Sports Legend Award at the 13th annual American Sportscasters Association Hall of Fame Awards Dinner in New York City.
 Henry Kissinger, former Secretary of State and a longtime fan of DiMaggio, made the presentation to the Yankee great.
 The event was one of DiMaggio's last public appearances before taking ill.

 Yankee Stadium's fifth monument was dedicated to DiMaggio on April 25, 1999, and the West Side Highway was officially renamed The Joe DiMaggio Highway in his honor.
 The Yankees wore DiMaggio's number 5 on the left sleeves of their uniforms for the 1999 season.
-He is ranked No. 11 on The Sporting News list of the 100 Greatest Baseball Players, and he was elected by fans to the Major League Baseball All-Century Team.
-In addition to his number 5 being retired by the New York Yankees, DiMaggio's number was also retired by the Florida Marlins, who retired it in honor of their first team president, Carl Barger, who died five months before the team took the field for the first time in 1993.
+He is ranked No. 11 on The Sporting News list of the 100 Greatest Baseball Players, and he was elected by fans to the Major League Baseball All-Century Teamaddition to his number 5 being retired by the New York Yankees, DiMaggio's number was also retired by the Florida Marlins, who retired it in honor of their first team president, Carl Barger, who died five months before the team took the field for the first time in 1993.
 DiMaggio had been his favorite player.

 In 2000 after some negotiations, the heirs of Joe DiMaggio's estate, two granddaughters and their four children, welcomed the renaming of San Francisco's North Beach playground, the place where Joe DiMaggio first took up baseball as a boy, as the Joe DiMaggio North Beach Playground.

 In 2001, Major League Baseball introduced an online daily fantasy game called "Beat the Streak" which required players to pick one or two MLB players to get a hit in a game that day.
 The goal was to pick correctly 57 times in a row to beat DiMaggio's record streak.
 The prize money for beating the streak is $5.6 million.
 Through August 2021, more than 4.5 million players had combined to make over 100 million attempts but none had reached even 52 consecutive hits in the game's history.